kkrajczar/DSGeneric/NeuralNetworks.md

     - Examples would include the gradient descent algoritmhs
 - Second order algoritmhs: they use the second order derivatives (the Hessian matrix).
 They provide us with a quadratic surface which touches the curvature of the Error Surface.
     - Such algirithms are costly to compute compared to the first order ones, however they will not get stuck around paths of slow convergence around saddle points whereas gradient descent sometimes gets stuck and does not converges.
-    - Examples would include the interior-point algorithms https://web.stanford.edu/class/msande311/lecture13.pdf
+    - Examples would include Newton's method (which is applied to f' instead of f, and so it gets the Hessian involved), and the interior-point algorithms https://web.stanford.edu/class/msande311/lecture13.pdf

 Selected algorithms:
+- Newton's method: second order algorithm, where Newton's root searching algorithm is applied to f' (and thus it involes the Hessian).
+Saddle points trap this kind of optimization, however linesearch with the Wolfe conditions or using or trust regions prevents convergence to saddle points.
 - Gradient descent: minimize or maximize a loss function E(x) using its gradient values with respect to the parameters.
 It is a first order optimization algorithm, that is to say that it only uses the first order derivatives (the Jacobian matrix).
 - Stochastic gradient descent: frequent updates to the weights (compared to GD), which results in higher variance in the loss function, which in turn helps to discover 'better' minima.
 The stochastic nature will result in more complex convergence to the exact minima.
 - Mini batch gradient descent: updates are only performed after batches of inputs have been processed.
 In practice, SGD usually refers to this batch algorithm.